 - Stay at home and work your way through one of your favorite television shows.
 I like this because I always see something I missed the first time around.
 (Looking at you SATC or Downton Abbey)

-- Put your energy into getting better at a skill you really need – try cooking at home or getting better at making new friends.
+- Put your energy into getting better at a skill you really need.
+For example, try cooking at home or getting better at making new friends.

-- Instead of shopping on your phone, try out the 20 money making apps instead.
+- Instead of shopping on your phone, try out one of these 20 money making apps instead.

-- Try doing a focus group – super fun + they pay you.
+- Try signing up for a focus group – super fun + they pay you.

 - Instead of using extra energy to shop and consume – put your energy into a creative outlet like starting a new blog or new side hustle.